List of Keto Vegetables – 12 Keto Veggies

 Brussels sprouts

-Spicy and nutritious, it tastes especially good when fried or roasted until crispy, with olive oil and garlic or bacon.
-It can be steamed with cheese sauce or served in a creamy sauce.
+Spicy and nutritious, it tastes perfect when fried or roasted until crispy with olive oil, garlic, or bacon.
+It can also be steamed with cheese sauce or creamy sauce.

 The options are limitless.
 With less than 5 grams of absorbable sugar per 100 g, you should not be worried about exceeding the daily carb limit of your keto diet.

-It will also provide almost 100% of Recommended Dietary Intake of vitamin C and vitamin K.
+It will also provide almost 100% of Recommended Dietary Intake of vitamin C and K.

 6. Asparagus – 4g per 100g